CompTIA 220-1201 Practice Test

 Explanation:

-A PoE switch (Power over Ethernet switch) is a network switch that delivers both data and electrical power over the same Ethernet cable.
+A PoE (Power over Ethernet) switch is a network switch that has built-in functionality to provide electrical power directly over the Ethernet cables to connected devices.

 VoIP phones